-Madrid’s amusement parks take Halloween very serious preparing special horrific programs from early October into November.
-Parque Warner, located 23 km (14 mi) southeast of Madrid in the municipality of San Martín de la Vega, fully transforms into terror park.
+Madrid’s amusement parks take Halloween very seriously, preparing special horrific programs from early October into November.
+Parque Warner, located 23 km (14 mi) southeast of Madrid in the municipality of San Martín de la Vega, fully transforms into a terror park.
 It features three horror attractions based on horror series “The Conjuring” about paranormal specialists Ed and Lorraine Warren, and their doll, Annabelle.
-Other attraction is based on Friday the 13th and Nightmare on Elm Street.
+Another attraction is based on Friday the 13th and Nightmare on Elm Street.
 Meet Pennywise the Clown from “IT” and other scares.

 Parque de Attracciones (October 5–November 3, 2019)

-Madrid’s largest Parque de Attracciones also becomes the house of horrors.
+Madrid’s largest Parque de Attracciones also becomes a house of horrors.
 Zombies and ghouls take over the park until early November.
-Check out its Halloween Terror Experiences: Nocturnia (the celebration of the vampires), La Banda de los Muertos, (a Mexican orchestra, dressed as Los Muertos plays classic Mariachi songs and remix songs with a twist), and El Viejo Caseron (the iconic house of horrors where visitors can meet the infernal creatures).
+Check out its Halloween Terror Experiences: Nocturnia (the celebration of the vampires), La Banda de Los Muertos, (a Mexican orchestra, dressed as Los Muertos plays classic Mariachi songs and remix songs with a twist), and El Viejo Caseron (the iconic house of horrors where visitors can meet the infernal creatures).
 Parque de Atracciones also has less scary options for kids of all ages: “The Island of Wiliam Blake,” Nickelodeon Let's Party, and face painting.

 Madrid loves to party.
 And there is no better party occasion than Halloween!
 Get the best of Halloween weekend when the streets of Madrid are flooded by strange creatures in costumes roaming from club to club.
 Horroween at famous Fabrik Madrid is the most iconic party of the fall with an impressive lineup that included stars like Tiga, Leon, DJ Marc, Franky Rizardo, DJ Oxia, Bastian Bux, Jonas Kopp, Erick Morillo, Christian Wünsch, and others.
-Sala Stella Club, a top electronic music venue in Madrid, is also famous for its Halloween Bash, featuring best EDM and house in town.
+Sala Stella Club, a top electronic music venue in Madrid, is also famous for its Halloween Bash, featuring the best EDM and house in town.
 Zenith Club and Goya Social Club have Halloween specials as well.

 Hallowants, La Cubierta de Leganés (October 31, 2019)

 Hallowants is a huge Ibiza-style festival that is usually held on October 31st at La Cubierta de Leganés.
 Hallowants marks the official closing of the summer festival season in Madrid.
 The festival originated from ANTS parties at Ushuaïa Ibiza Beach Hotel that has become a global brand.
-Festival ground is located in Leganés, a small town near Madrid.
+The festival ground is located in Leganés, a small town near Madrid.

 Zombie March of Alcalá de Henares (October 31, 2019)

 Zombie Walk in Madrid is a new popular attraction that started in just 2016.
-Organised by Tufts Skidmore Spain, the walk attracts hundreds of enthusiasts in their best zombie costumes and makeup.
+Organized by Tufts Skidmore Spain, the walk attracts hundreds of enthusiasts in their best zombie costumes and makeup.
 Zombie Walk takes place on October 31, beginning at 9.30 p.m. in Plaza Cervantes and marches towards Plaza de Los Santos Niños in Alcalá de Henares.